Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: INTRODUCTION

 PEAC applies to a wide range of cases: coherent implementations like quantum clocks as well as incoherent, stochastic mixtures of components.
 It allows extracting phase information in setups previously considered unsuitable, for example, when these components spatially overlap.
 At the same time, it can also be applied in situations where components can be individually resolved, a necessary condition for ellipse fitting.
-Moreover, PEAC enables phase extraction even when phase fluctuations prevent fringe resolution in correlated interferometer signals~\cite{zheng:2023:labbased,bothwell:2022:resolving}, providing a valuable toolbox for next-generation platforms~\cite{meister:2025:space,barret:2016:dual,elliot:2023:quantum,pelluet:2025:atom,geiger:2011:detecting,struckmann:2024:platform} for matter-wave sensors with ultracold quantum gases.
+Moreover, PEAC enables phase extraction even when phase fluctuations prevent fringe resolution in correlated interferometer signals~\cite{zheng:2023:labbased,bothwell:2022:resolving} and when the differential phase cannot be tuned, providing a valuable toolbox for next-generation platforms~\cite{meister:2025:space,barret:2016:dual,elliot:2023:quantum,pelluet:2025:atom,geiger:2011:detecting,struckmann:2024:platform} for matter-wave sensors with ultracold quantum gases.
+Furthermore, the approach may be extended to related estimation problems in which information is encoded in contrast or envelope parameters, such as the extraction of effective temperatures or rotation rates from contrast-envelope fitting in atom interferometry~\cite{mueller:2008:atom, kovachy:2015:quantum, castanet:2024:atom}.
+Finally, it can be combined with any statistical inference technique, such as least-squares fitting or maximum likelihood estimation.